 In 2004, IPC claimed to hold the top slot in the first three sectors with Now, Woman and Woman's Weekly and Chat second in the real-life stakes, though all were a long way behind Take a Break .
 That picture looked less rosy in mid-2006 with Emap's celebrity due Heat and Closer taking celebrity honours.
 IPC still holds on to the classic and mature sectors, but both are fast declining.
 Meanwhile, Emap is trying to build two new weekly categories:

 Spain's Hola! arrived in 1988

-OK! was only monthly at first - this cover is from a sample issue
+OK! was monthly at first – this is a sample issue

 Celebrity shake-upMay 17 1988 was another watershed for women's weeklies with the launch of Hello! , a version of Spain's royalty-driven women's weekly, Hola!
 The magazine was a success in its own right, despite being pilloried for its fawning attitude to its interviewees, but in spawning Celebrity magazines (and perhaps their controlling attitudes towards the press), its effect was to be far more wide-reaching.

 Another publisher, Northern & Shell, had built up a publishing empire with the franchise for Penthouse and more downmarket men's titles such as Asian Babes .
 Attempts to 'go straight' failed until the launch of OK! in April 1993.
 This was at first a large format monthly competing with weekly Hello!
 A 16-page preview was distributed with the Sunday Express (one of papers N&S was to take over in 2000).
 The year 1993 also saw the short-lived spoof Guess Who! arrive.